hutchgrant/iheartradio-rhythmbox/README.md

 python iheartradio.py
 ```

-A radio.json file will be generated with every stream available for each station in canada
+A radio.json file will be generated with every stream available for each station in Canada

 ### Run Rhythmbox mode

-Add --rhythmbox flag to initiate a write to the default rhythmbox cache at ~/.local/share/rhythmbox/rhythmboxdb.xml

-Note: **Make sure you have exited rhythmbox** before running the script.
-Otherwise rhythmbox will overwrite the cahce.
-Reopen it once the script is complete.

 ```bash
 python iheartradio.py --rhythmbox
 ```

+Add --rhythmbox flag to write to default rhythmbox cache at ~/.local/share/rhythmbox/rhythmdb.xml

+Note: **Make sure you have exited rhythmbox** before running the script.
+Otherwise rhythmbox will overwrite the cache.
+Reopen it once the script is complete.

 Script will update existing stations and/or add new stations if you run it again in the future.